Baked beans: Origin

-The origins of baked beans are traced to the first peoples of the Americas who began preparing beans using the method of soaking and baking them during ancient history.
-Evidence of preparing beans in this manner date back to c.
+The origins of baked beans are traced to the indigenous peoples of the Americas who began preparing beans using the method of soaking and baking them during ancient history.
+Evidence of preparing beans in this manner dates back to c.
 1500 BC in the Maya civilization.
-Beans, often prepared with peas and pork, are among the longest-established English recipes, and English colonisers brought the dish to North America.

-In the northeast of America various Native American peoples, including the Iroquois, the Narragansett and the Penobscot, mixed beans, maple sugar, and bear fat in earthenware pots which they placed in pits called "bean holes" which were lined in hot rocks to cook slowly over a long period of time.
+In the northeast of America various Native American peoples, including the Haudenosaunee, the Narragansett and the Penobscot, mixed beans, maple sugar, and bear fat in earthenware pots which they placed in pits called "bean holes" which were lined in hot rocks to cook slowly over a long period of time.
 The bean hole cooking method later became a tradition in Maine that was practiced in logging camps where beans prepared in this way were served as every meal.
 A fire would be made in a stone-lined pit and allowed to burn down to hot coals, and then a pot with 11 pounds of seasoned beans would be placed in the ashes, covered over with dirt, and left to cook overnight or longer.

-British colonists in New England were the first westerners to introduce their version of the dish to the area, and were quick to adapt the Native American version because it was very similar to pease pudding and because the dish used ingredients native to the New World.
+British colonists in New England were the first Westerners to introduce their version of the dish to the area, the Native American version was very similar to pease pudding.
 They substituted molasses or sugar for the maple syrup, bacon or ham for the bear fat, and simmered their beans for hours in pots over the fire instead of underground.
 Each colony in America had its own regional variations of the dish, with navy or white pea beans used in Massachusetts, Jacob's Cattle and soldier beans used in Maine, and yellow-eyed beans in Vermont.
 This variation likely resulted from the colonists receiving the dish from different Native peoples who used different native beans.